liamfelix92/cuppa_cabin_final/README.md

 ### Features Left to Implement

-* Blog
+* Blog.
-* Gallery for shed takeover
+* Gallery for shed takeover.
 * Direct booking for workshops.

 ## Technologies Used

 * HTML5
 * CSS
 * Bootstrap 4.5